Divorce and Separation: What's The Difference?

 The divorce lawyer that you select protects your rights and helps you navigate the many issues entailed in separation and divorce, including child custody, child support, alimony and division of assets.

 A divorce attorney at Charles R. Ullman can help you sort out the many issues involved in legal separation and the negotiation of a separation agreement that safeguards your interests.

 If you and your spouse have children, you will have to negotiate the issue of child custody.
 This can be an emotionally charged issue.
 Both parents have certain rights.
 Having an experienced attorney from Charles Ullman & Associates guiding you can help you determine whether to seek sole custody or agree to joint custody of your child or children.

 You and your spouse will also have to come to terms on a child support agreement.
 Your attorney at Charles Ullman & Associates can discuss with you the various types of child support arrangements and help you determine which approach is best in your situation.

 At Charles R. Ullman & Associates, our attorneys are compassionate family law attorneys who have a thorough understanding of North Carolina law pertaining to separation and divorce.
 Our attorneys offer personalized attention and will take the time to understand your marital situation and your goals for the future.
 Charles R. Ullman & Associates has more than 20 years of experience representing family law clients and helping individuals work through the dissolution of a marriage.

 Our trusted attorneys are ready to stand by your side through all the difficult decisions regarding separation and divorce.
-Contact us online for a free consultation.
+Contact us online for a consultation.